ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-simulation.rst

-If you have simulated other vehicles in the current directory, you may wish to add the - w option to the command line to reset the parameters back to QuadPlane defaults (normal Separate Lift Thrust (SLT) Quadplane in quad configuration).
+If you have simulated other vehicles in the current directory, you may wish to add the - w option to the command line to reset the parameters back to QuadPlane defaults (normal Separate Lift Thrust (SLT) QuadPlane in quad configuration).

 To visualise the aircraft you can use FlightGear in view-only mode.
 The simulation will output FlightGear compatible state on UDP port 5503.